Kitura/Kitura-WebSocket/README.md

 Where **host** is the hostname of the host on which the server is running.

 The client can be run in several terminal windows on the same computer.

+## A more complete example
+For amore complete example please see [Kitura-Chat-Server](https://github.com/IBM-Swift/Kitura-Chat-Server)

 ## Community

 We love to talk server-side Swift, and Kitura.
 Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!